 The products you sell are obviously a core component of your business.
 But you can also build something bigger and less tangible for your clients to be a part of.
 Give Gen Y customers the platform to create an online community (like a message board, forum or Reddit thread) where they can connect with fellow fans of your brand.

 This demographic also wants companies to reward them for their devotion to your brand and ongoing support.
-Give them the opportunity to participate in a loyalty program through which they can build up points (that convert to dollars) not only for themselves, but for the charities they support.
+Give them opportunities to participate in a loyalty program so they can build up points (that convert to dollars) not only for themselves but for charities they support.
 Gen Yers want brands to support their favored social causes and show corporate social responsibility.

 “Our purchases [are] very much an extension of our self-image and personal identity,” said James Marshall Reilly, founder and CEO of The Guild Agency.
 “Companies must exercise caution, however, when choosing which causes to support.
 Many Gen Yers will abandon a company if they disagree with a company’s political leanings or values.”